bytecodealliance/component-docs/component-model/src/reference/faq.md

 While WebAssembly core module *can* represent higher level types using the available primitives, every binary and platform may do so in an ad-hoc manner.
 The Component Model presents a consistent way of representing a rich set of types familiar in most high level languages that is consistent across binaries and platforms.

-The WebAssembly System Interface (WASI) is a *standardization* of the interfaces, functions and types that a system or platform can expose to a WebAssembly component.
+The WebAssembly System Interface (WASI) is a set of APIs for WASI being developed for eventual standardization by the WASI Subgroup, which is a subgroup of the WebAssembly Community Group.

+WASI defines interfaces, functions and types that a system or platform can expose to a WebAssembly component.
 At a glance, many parts of WASI are UNIX-like, in that they match traditional expectations for programs like STDIN, STDOUT, and writing to files.